pranphy/moller-simana/README.md

 # Remoll SIMulation & ANAlysis (simana)
 This is my simulation and analysis repository for the MOLLER experiment.
+This repository lives in [github here](https://github.com/pranphy/moller-simana) and the doxygen documentation lives [here](https://simana-moller.pgautam.com.np/md_analysis_readme).

+## Usage
+Most of scripts under [Simulation](sim/README.md) are used to run simulation with [remoll](https://github.com/JeffersonLab/remoll) and the scripts under [Analysis](analysis/README.md) are used for analysis of the output files from remoll.

+For example one of the most common tasks is the [Skimming Files][#skim].
+Which for example is done with a script like \ref select_subset_MD.C which makes heavy use of \ref RemollTree.hpp, \ref RemollData.hpp and \ref utils.hh.

 ## Organization
 The directory structure is organized as: